-Entries aren't being judged on their drawing skills, the judges are looking for the most creative entry so pupils shouldn't worry too much about presentation.
+Entries weren't judged on their drawing skills, the judges were looking for the most creative entry.

-Entries should have been created by groups of 4-6 pupils in Key Stage 2 at schools in England and Wales.
+Entries were created by groups of 4-6 pupils in Key Stage 2 at schools in England and Wales.

 • Entries must have been submitted by the deadline of 17:00 on Friday 5 April 2019.